gamingrobot/gamingrobot.art/content/_index.md

 +++
 title = "Art Stuff"
-description = "A gallery of stuff" sort_by = "date"
+description = "A gallery of art stuff" sort_by = "date"
 +++